browserengineering/book/book/browsersandweb.md

 apps_ - web sites that are intended to be used in similar ways to installed applications, not just documents.
 Many people now spend their entire day in a browser, not using a single other application.
-Even on mobile devices such as phones, while a minority of time is spent within a browser in the classical sense, many or even most native apps are actually _hybrid apps_.
-Hybrid apps combine traditional native code and _web views_ that embed a web site into the application to render parts of its UI.
+Even on mobile devices such as phones, even non-browser apps often combine traditional native code and _web views_ that embed a web site into the application to render parts of its UI.
 These web views are implemented by an actual browser, embedded like a kind of widget, within another application.
 The fraction of hybrid apps that are web content